eringrant/spirl-readings/readings.md

 ### Related Work

-For reference, we have compiled a list of some important publications on the topic of structure and priors in reinforcement learning.
+For reference, we have compiled a list of some important publications on the topic of structure and priors in reinforcement learning (RL).
 Please make a pull request at the [spirl-readings repository](https://github.com/eringrant/spirl-readings) or email us at [organizers@spirl.info](mailto:organizers@spirl.info) if there's relevant work that could be added to the list!